run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/report-file.md

 At this point, it is not possible to create a report in the Neuro itself.
 This functionality only refers to uploading a report file.

 ##HOW TO ACCESS
-Access the feature by navigating the menu **Neuro → Resources →  Report upload.**
+Access the feature by navigating the menu Neuro > Resources >  Report upload.

 ##PRECONDITIONS
 No applicable